INL/BlackLab/doc/technical/design/plan-relations.md

 The payload for a relation consists of the following fields:

+* `relationId: VInt`: Unique id for this relation, which can be used to look up extra information, such as attributes, and maybe other information in the future.
 * `relOtherStart: ZInt`: relative position of the (start of the) other end.
 Default: `1`.
-* `flags: byte`: if `0x01` is set, the relation was indexed at the target, otherwise at the source.
-If `0x02` is set, the relation only has a target (root relation).
+* `flags: byte`: If `0x02` is set, the relation only has a target (root relation).
 If `0x04` is set, use a default length of 1 for `thisLength` and `otherLength`.
-If `0x08` is set, `relationId` will follow the flags field.
 The other bits are reserved for future use and must not be set.
 Default: `0`.
-* `relationId: VInt`: (only present if flag `0x08` set) Unique id for this relation, which can be used to look up extra information, such as attributes, and maybe other information in the future.
 * `thisLength: VInt`: length of this end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
 Default: `0` (normally) or `1` (if flag `0x04` is set)
 * `otherLength: VInt`: length of the other end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
 Default: `0` (normally) or `1` (if flag `0x04` is set)

-The purpose of `targetField` is to enable having alignment relations between languages in parallel corpora.
-Each language would be stored in its own annotated field, e.g. `contents_en` might contain English, `contents_nl` Dutch, etc. Relations could be stored in one of the fields, or all of the fields.

 Fields may be omitted from the end if they have the default value.
 Therefore, an empty payload means `{ relOtherStart: 1, flags: 0, thisLength: 0, otherLength: 0 }`.